mia-platform/distribution/modules/observability/metrics-server/README.md

 # Metrics server Module

 Metrics Server is a scalable, efficient source of container resource metrics for Kubernetes built-in autoscaling pipelines.
-Metrics Server collects resource metrics from Kubelets and exposes them in Kubernetes apiserver through [Metrics API] for use by [Horizontal Pod Autoscaler] and [Vertical Pod Autoscaler].
+Metrics Server collects resource metrics from Kubelet and exposes them in Kubernetes apiserver through [Metrics API] for use by [Horizontal Pod Autoscaler] and [Vertical Pod Autoscaler].
 Metrics API can also be accessed by `kubectl top`, making it easier to debug autoscaling pipelines.